GENERAL AND INORGANIC CHEMISTRY

 - Assessment methods

 - Teaching methods

-The course begins with elementary notions and does require previous knowledge of chemistry from high school.
+The course begins with elementary notions and does not require previous knowledge of chemistry.

 Introduction and training goals